To be eligible for Graduation, you must be one of the following:

 If you can evidence exceptional circumstances and would like to be considered for a deferral, you should do so via the MyGraduation tab on the student view.
 You will need to upload evidence to support your deferral.

-You normally need to request your deferral to the next year's Graduation by 1 July.
+You normally need to request your deferral to the next year's Graduation by 1 July of the Graduation year you were due to attend.

 The decision is made on behalf of the Academic Registrar and is final.